 Defensively, defensive tackle Damon Harrison led the team with 10 tackles and 1 tackle for a loss.
 Defensive ends Jason Pierre-Paul and Olivier Vernon each had sacks and the two combined for 3 tackles for a loss and 4 quarterback hits as well.

 Video highlights/lowlights are available at Giants.com.

-Transcripts and video clips of post-game media sessions with Head Coach Tom Coughlin and various players are available in The Corner Forum and at Giants.com:
+Transcripts and video clips of post-game media sessions with Head Coach Ben McAdoo and the following players are available in The Corner Forum and at Giants.com:

 - RT Bobby Hart (Video)

 The Giants three games have been decided by a total of six points.

 Wide receiver Odell Beckham caught his 200th career reception in his 30th game.
 That is the fewest number of games a player needed to reach 200 catches in NFL history.
 Beckham increased his career total to 3,035 receiving yards in, again, 30 games.
 That is an NFL record.

 GIANTS SIGN ANDREW ADAMS TO 53-MAN ROSTER, CUT MICHAEL HUNTER…